pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 It was.
 I suspect it was doubly-bad as HTTP.rb itself uses `Timeout::timeout` for its timeouts [^2].
-I was triggering this condition fairly often, in just hundreds of requests, in my machine - there's no way we can ship it like this.
+I was triggering this condition fairly often, in just hundreds of requests, on my machine - there's no way we can ship it like this.

-So.
-What to do?
 Time to look for alternatives, I guess...
 I'll try not to get into hideous technical detail, for both your sake and mine.

-I checked and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout`, albeit less than HTTP.rb (looks like to me that it's just for the open timeout), so I skipped it for now.
+I checked, and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout` - albeit less than HTTP.rb (looks like that it's just for the open timeout), so I skipped it for now.

 Then I looked at [async-http](https://github.com/socketry/async-http), which was exciting - if everything is nonblocking, cancelling on a timer